bodinsamuel/altheia/docs/api.md

 ### number().`not(...value)`

-> Force a number to be different to all of the values passed in the set.
+> Force a number to be different to all the values passed in the set.

 ```javascript
 alt.number().not(42, 157);